delatbabel/applog/README.md

 Note that I have chosen to use a DB::table()->insert() call to write the data instead of creating an Applog model and saving it, *just in case* someone accidentally ties the Auditable trait to the Applog model (which would create an infinite loop).

+In doing this I have effectively created a new log level, called "audit".

+Again, in the ideal world, each audit event would simply fire a call to the Monolog framework and there could be a Monolog compatible writer instance attached to the framework to listen to and record all of the audit events and log them, but that's not how Laravel is currently built.